 To get a postcard-perfect shot of Lake Bled, with the island and its church in the foreground, hike up Mala Osojnica hill at sunrise or sunset.
 The path is quite steep at times, and takes from 30 to 45 minutes; bring a flashlight.

 Slovenia is famous for its gourmet sea salt.
-The Secovlje salt pans are located in protected wetlands and are still harvested by hand using the same traditional methods employed by the Venetians—who ruled the area in the fifteenth to eighteenth centuries—and later the Austro-Hungarian Empire.
+The Secovlje salt pans are located in protected wetlands and are still harvested by hand using the same traditional methods employed by the Venetians—who ruled the area in the 15th to 18th centuries—and later the Austro-Hungarian Empire.
 Nowadays, the local fleur de sel is highly prized by well-known chefs and other connoisseurs, and sold in labeled linen bags or as gift sets.
 You can also find dark chocolate truffles with Secovlje salt at the Cukrcek chocolate stores in Ljubljana, or at Piranske Soline shops throughout the country.